CIVIL3D Performance Improvement

 • Set Rebuild to Manual

-Rebuild corridors only when changes are finalized.
+Rebuild corridors only when modifications are finalized.

 2) Control Surface Rebuilds